zertovitch/zip-ada/readme.txt

 ====
 Complete description in: doc/zipada.txt

-If you are in a hurry (tl;dr), ignore the documentation, have GNAT installed (automatic on Linux), and try the command "gprbuild -P zipada.gpr".
+====

+If you are impatient: in Alire (https://alire.ada.dev/), do "alr get zipada", then "alr run" from the zip* directory.

+Alternatively: have GCC / GNAT installed (e.g. from https://www.adacore.com/download), then, open zipada.gpr with
+GNAT Studio or, on your preferred command-line interpreter, type:

+  gnatmake -P zipada

+(if `gnatmake` doesn't work, try `gprbuild`)

 Bonus: the file zipada.gpr is a text file, with some comments.